 Data, analytics and artificial intelligence (AI) are fast becoming mission-critical elements across industries to ensure businesses continue to remain competitive.
-Most businesses have been investing heavily to pursue their analytics agenda.
+Most businesses have been investing heavily to pursue their analytics agenda, including partnerships with analytics outsourcing vendors.
 However, the success rates of these projects have been quite disturbing.
 While there are several reasons for failure, here are the top four mistakes companies make that you should be wary of while starting on any analytics initiative:

 According to research by Gartner, only 20% of analytic insights will deliver business outcomes through 2022.1